 Item 4.
-The Treasurer shall notify the membership, through publishing, of the assessment of dues before the start of the fiscal year, so that dues shall become payable on or before the fiscal year.
+The Executive Board shall notify the membership, through publishing, of the assessment of dues before the start of the fiscal year, so that dues shall become payable on or before the fiscal year.

 Item 5.
-The Treasurer upon written notice to a delinquent member (at least one year in arrears of dues) will revoke membership to that member if payment is not forthcoming within 90 days of such notice.
+The Treasurer upon written notice to a delinquent member (at least 6 months in arrears of dues) will revoke membership to that member if payment is not forthcoming within 90 days of such notice.

 SECTION B – FINANCES

 Item 1.
 The property and assets of The Sequassen Alumni Association, Inc. is irrevocably dedicated to charitable purposes and no part of the net income or assets of the Alumni shall ever inure to the benefit of any Advisor, Member or Officer of this corporation or to any private person.